sanger-tol/treeval/docs/usage.md

 ## Prior to running TreeVal

-:warning: Please ensure you read the following sections on Directory Strucutre (`gene_alignment_data`, `synteny`, scripts), HiC data prep and Pacbio data prep.
+:warning: Please ensure you read the following sections on Directory Structure (`gene_alignment_data`, `synteny`, scripts), HiC data prep and Pacbio data prep.
 Without these you may not be able to successfully run the TreeVal pipeline.
 If nothing is clear then leave an issue report.

 ### Directory Structure